makachung0/queen/README.md

-This is a small cpp work similar to 8 queen problem.
+This is a small cpp work similar for playing cpp around.